Back

 Over the past decade, gluten-free diets have become increasingly popular.
 However, there is a lot of confusion about whether gluten is bad for you or just for those with certain health conditions.
 If you’ve found yourself asking “Is gluten bad for you?”, then this article will help you to unpack whether going gluten-free is right for you.
+Of course, some people need to avoid gluten for health reasons, for example, those who are gluten intolerant or have celiac disease.
+However, many health and wellness influencers suggest following a gluten-free diet, regardless of health conditions.
+This has led to thousands of people worldwide giving up gluten in hopes of health benefits.

 What Is Gluten?

 Often considered one singular ingredient, gluten is a collective term that refers to many different proteins (prolamins) found in wheat, barley, and rye.
 There are different prolamins, but they all have similar structures and properties.
 According to research, gluten-containing foods make up a large portion of our diet, roughly 5-20 grams per day in the Western world.
+Gluten proteins can resist the protease enzymes that live in your digestive tract.
+If these proteins don’t fully digest, it allows for peptides (which are large units of amino acids) to cross through the wall of your small intestine into your body.
+This can trigger immune responses for those who suffer from certain health conditions.

 What Does It Mean to Be Gluten Intolerant?